influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/ldap.md

 ### Load the LDAP configuration file

-To load your LDAP configuration file, run the `influxd-ctl ldap set-config` command.
+To load your LDAP configuration file, run the following command:

 ```bash
 influxd-ctl ldap set-config /path/to/ldap.toml